Azure/kubernetes-hackfest/labs/windows/labs/create-aks-cluster/README.md

 ## Instructions

-1. Create your AKS cluster in the resource group created in the previous lab with 3 nodes.
+1. Create your AKS cluster in the resource group created in the previous lab with 2 nodepools, one for Windows and one for Linux that will run the Kubernetes components.
 We will check for a recent version of kubnernetes before proceeding.
-We are also including the monitoring add-on for Azure Container Insights.
-You will use the Service Principal information from step 5.

    Use Unique CLUSTERNAME